watertreader/Udacity_Data_Scientist_Nanodegree/Project_4/README.md

 ## Acknowledgements <a name="acknowedgement"></a>

-Thanks the Udacity Team for their help and useful suggestions
+Thanks for Udacity Team for their guidance and help so far

 ## Licensing <a name="licensing"></a>